moonslide-app/moonslide/README.md

 <p>The roses are <strong class="text-red">red</strong>.</p>
 ```

+You find attributes provided by your template inside the toolbar menu `Styles`.

 ### Bracketed Spans
 If an arbitrary text should be wrapped inside a span in order to style it, a bracketed span can be used.
 For this the extension [markdown-it-bracketed-spans](https://github.com/mb21/markdown-it-bracketed-spans) is used.
 Here are some examples how it works: